 ADHD medication gives people with ADHD the ability to focus on the important details.
 What comes after—how a person uses that newfound focus—has to be learned.
 A therapist or coach who’s experienced with ADHD can teach you skills that will help improve your memory.

-How to Get Your Diagnosis and Treatment of ADHD Memory Loss
+How Klarity Diagnoses and Treats ADHD Memory Loss